-Note No. Rs.
-Date Particulars Credit I.F.
-Amount Note No. Rs.
+Note No Particulars ic .
+Date Note No. Rs.

 Posting: Each customer's personal account {as given in the sales returns book} is credited with the amount of goods returned by him with the words" By Sales a/c".
 The sales return A/c in the ledger gets the debit with the periodical total of Sales Returns Book with the words "To sundries as per Sales returns Book"